rmosolgo/graphql-ruby/guides/subscriptions/subscription_classes.md

 (__Note__: only supported when using the new {% internal_link "Interpreter runtime", "/queries/interpreter#installation" %})

 Perhaps you don't want to send updates to a certain subscriber.
-For example, if someone leaves a comment, you might want to push to push the new comment to _other_ subscribers, but not the commenter, who already has that comment data.
+For example, if someone leaves a comment, you might want to push the new comment to _other_ subscribers, but not the commenter, who already has that comment data.
 You can accomplish this by returning `:no_update`.

 ```ruby
 class Subscriptions::CommentWasAdded < Subscriptions::BaseSubscription